MercyMarkus/mercymarkus.com/content/posts/cli-tool-aggregator-with-c-sharp-2.md

 {{< toc >}}

+And now comes an SVG icon - {{< svg "bi-cart4" >}} - with text behind it..

-### Using System.CommandLine to make our tool do more than print Hello world
+### Using System.CommandLine to make our tool do more than print Hello world {#more-than-hello-world}

+Install the `System.CommandLine.NamingConventionBinder`

+System.Diagnostics.Process Class (Provides access to local and remote processes and enables you to start and stop local system processes.
+In this case cmd (use powershell core? so it can be used on Mac & linux too.
+Test installing as a nugetPackage on MacOS without getting visual studio))

 Accept command line arguments
 Options, extensions, rootcommand, commands, commandHandler, aliases

 ### Run node processes in our app

-Use ProcessStart Info to install and run the speed-test command. i.e `commander speed` should run `speed-test --json` in the background.
+Use ProcessStart Info to install and run the speed-test command. i.e `cmdr speed` should run `speed-test --json` in the background.

 ### Introduce jq and use jq to build the json object